Aadil101/viscosity-data-analysis/README.md

 f_val = qf(0.99,3,n-(k+1))
 ```

-f\_stat: 10.0446028, f\_val: 4.1665007, Reject null hyp, conclude at 1%
-level that at least one of education, NOX, and SO4 linearly predict
-mortality, given all other regressors are already in the model.
+*F*<sub>stat</sub>: 10.0446028, *F*<sub>val</sub>: 4.1665007, Reject null hyp, conclude at 1% level that at least one of education, NOX, and SO4 linearly predict mortality, given all other regressors are already in the model.

 ### Part (g)

--   Consider the individual contribution test you calculated in part
-    (c).
-Now choose the two regressor variables with the lowest
-    t-statistic values.
-Using partial F test comment on their
-    contribution to the model.
+-   Consider the individual contribution test you calculated in part (c).
+Now choose the two regressor variables with the lowest t-statistic values.
+Using partial F-test comment on their contribution to the model.
 Use *α* = 0.01.

 ``` r
 k = 5